tivrama/tivrama.github.io/_posts/2016-04-09-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Re-creating _.Flatten"
+title:  "Re-creating Underscore's _.Flatten"
 date:   2016-04-09 13:10:17 -0700
 categories: jekyll update
 ---

-TGA is having us create the basic underscore functions.
-A few I can solve on my own.
-Some required research.
-And some are still unsolved.

-One of my concerns is that I will find a solution on some site like stack overflow, tweak it enough to work, but still not fully understand how it works.
-When that happens, I use 'debugger' to go step by step through the functions and see what is going on.
+One thing that I have found interesting is nested collections.
+I got into this on [Reactivex.oi](http://reactivex.io/learnrx/).
+That site guides users through the use of functions such as forEach, map, reduce and filter to get access to nested arrays and objects.
+And it actually has you build versions of some of these functions.

 Below is a function for flattening multi-dimensional arrays.
 It works up to a few layers deep, and I guess I could make it go much deeper.
 But I really don't like the repeated code.
-So my next step is to see if I can put it in a loop.
+So my next step is to see if I can put it in a loop or find some other clever means of getting rid of re-invoking reduce.

 <!-- You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`,  or jekyll serve -' (which actually worked - j.s.)  /blog'which launches a web server and auto-regenerates your site when a file is updated.